numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 [Note](https://pbpython.com/pandas_dtypes.html) _Use this link to follow instructions how to deal with non clean database from scratch regarding al dtypes on your dataframe._

-Ok, It resulted well.
-I will be updating this post for other types of Data, as I look for a Dataset that fits with our next analysis.
-If you have questions regarding this post, feel free to contact me so I can help you.
-Also, if you have some dataformats you would like to know how to handle, tell me.

-Best Regards,

-**_Harold G. Velasquez_**
-_Geoscientist_